Wolfgang Fischer

 Wolfgang Fischer (11 December 1888 – 1 February 1943) was an officer in the Wehrmacht of Nazi Germany during World War II.
-He was killed on 1 February 1943 near Mareth in Tunisia when his staff car drove into a poorly marked Italian minefield and hit a land mine.
+He was killed on 1 February 1943 west of Kairouan in Tunisia when his staff car drove into a small Italian minefield marked by barbed wire and hit a land mine.
 He lost his left arm and both of his legs in the blast.
 He bled to death while writing a farewell letter to his wife.

 Career

 Fischer began his career by joining the 154th (5th Lower Silesian) Infantry Regiment with the rank of Fahnenjunker on 18 March 1910.

 When World War I broke out, he was transferred to the 7th Landwehr Infantry Regiment as a platoon leader.
 He was later named adjutant of the 3rd Landwehr Division in late 1915 and held the same rank in the 22nd Landwehr Infantry Brigade in the fall of 1917, serving in the Western Front.
 He became a captain at the end of the war and joined a battalion of volunteers during the German Revolution of 1918–19.